Jeanette Herman, Ph.D.

 Christine Anderson, M.A.

-BDP Advisor, Archer Program at UT Austin Coordinator
+BDP Advisor, Archer Fellowship Program Coordinator at UT Austin

 Christine Anderson has been working with the Bridging Disciplines Programs since March 2008.
-She is the advisor for the Cultural Studies; Global Studies; Human Rights & Social Justice; Public Policy; and Social Inequality, Health & Policy programs.
-Christine also serves as the coordinator for the Archer Program at UT Austin.
+She is the advisor for the Global Studies; Human Rights & Social Justice; Media, Culture & Identities; Public Policy; and Social Inequality, Health & Policy programs.
+Christine also serves as the coordinator for the Archer Fellowship Program at UT Austin.
 She received her B.A. in history and M.A. in Middle Eastern studies from The University of Texas at Austin.
 Along with her academic achievements, Christine brings her experience in nonprofit program coordination and event planning.

 Lauren Contreras, M.Ed.